ulflulfl/ntp/chrony/chrony-chain.md

 Learnings:

 * Stratum 15 is the highest possible, as 16 is invalid
 * In theory, the expected error (last column) should raise with each Stratum.
-In practice, the highest error as at Stratum 10 and is going down with higher Strata again
+In practice, the highest error is at Stratum 10 and going down again with higher Strata

 ## During establishing